 Try not to describe what the picture looks like, i.e. “a graphic of bright blue bird”.
 Describe what the image content is and what it does, such as “Twitter icon.”

 3. Think about the function of the image

 Content authors add images to web pages for a reason.
 Ask yourself, why am I including this?
 What message am I trying to convey by including it?
 What further information and meaning will be missed if I don’t include this description?

 Tip: Imagine you are explaining the image to someone over the phone.

 4. Use normal punctuation

-Normal punctuation like commas and full stops can make the text easier for screen readers (and therefore the end-user) to understand.
+Normal punctuation like commas and full stops can make the text easier for screen readers (and the end-user) to understand.

 5. Leave alt-text empty for decorative images

-The internet is filled with decorative images, used to help break up long pages of text, or just to enhance the feel of the content.
-These are particularly prevalent in technical, scientific or corporate sites which publish content.
+The internet is filled with decorative images, used to help break up long pages of text, or to enhance the feel of the content.
+These are common in technical, scientific or corporate sites which publish content.